Santiago K. Garcia

 Brandon A. To

-An Athlete, Author, and Prospective Medical Student, Brandon’s innovation, attention to detail, and unique desire to improve other’s lives is unparalleled.
+An Athlete, Author, and Current Medical Student, Brandon’s innovation, attention to detail, and unique desire to improve other’s lives is unparalleled.

 Brandon To co-founded Grind to Fly in 2018 to provide a biological and physiological perspective to aviation performance.
 His passion for health and fitness, coupled with his background in cellular biology allowed him to co-author an introductory training system to enhance physical and mental performance in the cockpit titled, The Grind to Fly System: An Introduction to Elite Aviation Fitness.
 In 2020, he led Grind to Fly in its second publication, 23d Fighter Group Pre-Flight Manual for Human Performance.